-Section 402.305(2)(f), F.S., requires a child care facility to have a credentialed director.
+Section 402.305(2)(g), F.S., requires a child care facility to have a credentialed director.
 Every applicant for a license to operate a child care facility or a license for a change of ownership of a child care facility must document that the facility director has an active Director Credential prior to issuance of the license.

-An applicant for the Director Credential must meet the requirements referenced in CF-FSP Form 5290, Florida Child Care Director Credential and Renewal Application, which is incorporated by reference in 65C-22.001(8)(k), F.A.C.
-CF-FSP Form 5290 may be obtained from the department's website at www.myflfamilies.com/childcare.
-All applications and documentation will be verified, and if complete, the credential will be issued by the department or its designated representative on CF-FSP Form 5252, Florida Director Credential Certificate, which is incorporated by reference in 65C-22.001(8)(g), F.A.C.
+An applicant for the Director Credential must meet the requirements referenced in CF-FSP Form 5290, Florida Child Care and Education Program Director Credential and Renewal Application, which is incorporated by reference in 65C-22.001(7)(k), F.A.C.
+CF-

+FSP Form 5290 may be obtained from the Department's website at www.myflfamilies.com/childcare.
+All applications and documentation will be verified, and, if complete, the credential will be issued by the Department or its designated representative on CF-FSP Form 5252, Florida Child Care and Education Program Director Credential, which is incorporated by reference in 65C-22.001(7)(g), F.A.C.
-- A. An individual may not be the director of child care facilities that overlap in the hours of operation. - B. Each child care facility must have a credentialed director who is on-site a majority of hours, excluding weekends and evening hours that the facility is in operation.
-Documentation of majority of hours must be maintained and available for review by the licensing authority.

-- C. Every applicant for a license to operate a child care facility or a license for a change of ownership of a child care facility must document that the facility director has an active Director Credential prior to issuance of the license. - D. Child care facility owners must notify the licensing authority within five working days of when the facility loses a credentialed director or when there is a change of director. - 1.
+- A. Each child care facility must have a credentialed director who is on-site a majority of hours, excluding weekends and evening hours that the facility is in operation.
+Documentation of majority of hours must be maintained and available for review by the licensing authority. - B. CF-FSP Form 5252, Florida Child Care and Education Program Director Credential, must be maintained at the facility for review by the licensing authority.
+A Director Credential, as documented on CF-FSP Form 5252, Florida Child Care and Education Program Director Credential, is active for five years from the date of issuance. - C. An individual may not be the director of child care facilities that overlap in the hours of operation. - D. An individual with an inactive Director Credential is ineligible to be the director of a child care facility. - E. Every applicant for a license to operate a child care facility or a license for a change of ownership of a child care facility must document that the facility director has an active Director Credential prior to issuance of the license. - F. Child care facility owners must notify the licensing authority within five working days of when the facility loses a credentialed director or when there is a change of director. - 1.
 The licensing authority will then issue a provisional license for a period not to exceed six months for any facility without a credentialed director. - 2.
-The provisional license will have an effective date of the first day the facility was without a credentialed director. - E. A Director Credential, as documented on CF-FSP Form 5252, Florida Director Credential Certificate is active for five years from the date of issuance. - F. CF-FSP Form 5252, Florida Director Credential Certificate, must be maintained at the facility for review by the licensing authority.
+The provisional license will have an effective date of the first day the facility was without a credentialed director.